Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Simulation

-As concluded in the previous section, the proposed method is closer to null pattern under the true model compared with other residuals in various settings.
-In this section we check the ability of the proposed method to detect important causes of model misspecification including omission of covariates, overdispersion, and incorrect link functions.
+As concluded in the previous section, the proposed method is closer to its null pattern under the true model compared with other residuals in various settings.
+In this section, we check the ability of the proposed method to detect common causes of model misspecification including omission of covariates, overdispersion, and incorrect link functions for count data.
+Experiments on diagnosing underdispersion for count data and non-proportionality in ordinal regression are included in the supplementary material.

-\textit{Missing covariates.} We first demonstrate that our surrogate empirical residual distribution function is a useful diagnostic tool for detecting missing covariates through a Poisson example.
-The underlying model is $\mu = X'\beta = \beta_0 +X_1\beta_1+X_2\beta_2$, where $X_1,X_2 \sim N(0,1)$ independently, and $\beta_0=-2, \beta_1=2,\beta_2=1.5$.
+\textit{Missing covariates.} We first demonstrate that our quasi-empirical residual distribution function is a useful tool for detecting missing covariates through a Poisson example.
+The underlying location parameter is $\mu = \beta_0 +X_1\beta_1+X_2\beta_2$, where $X_1,X_2 \sim N(0,1)$ independently, and $\beta_0=-2, \beta_1=2,\beta_2=1.5$.
 Under the misspecified model, the covariate $X_2$ is missing.
-Figure \ref{fig:omitsmall500} includes the results in which we compare the proposed method with deviance residuals and randomized quantile residuals.
-Given the comparable performances of deviance and Pearson residuals, we omit Pearson residuals.
-By comparing the top row which are for the true model with the bottom row corresponding to the misspecified model, we can see that our tool is illuminating in the sense that the curve is close to the null pattern under the true model while it shows a large discrepancy when covariates are missing even with high level of discreteness.
-For deviance residuals and randomized quantile residuals, there is no significant improvement from misspecified model to the true model, and thus it is hard to draw a conclusion about whether the model is sufficient for the data.
-The results for medium mean level with $\beta_0=0$ is included in the appendix as Figure \ref{fig:omitmed500}, in which all the methods become more informative, and the proposed methods still outperforms.
+Figure~\ref{fig:omitsmall500} includes the results in which we compare the proposed method with deviance and randomized quantile residuals.
+By comparing the top row which is for the true model with the bottom row corresponding to the misspecified model, we can see that our tool is illuminating in the sense that the curve is close to the null pattern under the true model, while it shows a large discrepancy when a covariate is missing, even with a high level of discreteness.
+For deviance residuals, there is no significant improvement from the misspecified model to the true model, and thus it is hard to draw a conclusion about whether the model is sufficient for the data.
+Randomized quantile residuals show a slight discrepancy under the misspecified model.
+The results for medium mean level with $\beta_0=0$ is included in the the supplementary material, wherein all the methods become more informative, and the proposed method still outperforms.
+We also include an example of the proposed tool detecting the missingness of a quadratic term in the supplementary material.